abhi1010/hugo-abhi1010/content/post/file-management-on-beanstalk-docker.markdown

 tags = ["docker", "nginx", "aws", "beanstalk"] date = "2015-08-14T00:19:51+08:00"
-title = "Sharing folders on Beanstalk Docker"
+title = "Sharing folders on Beanstalk Docker" description = "How to share folders on Beanstalk Docker instance with EC2" keywords = ["EC2", "folders", "beanstalk", "docker", "aws"]
 +++

 It is very easy to setup volume sharing in `docker`.
 You ideally want the following folders to be shared when a new `docker` is initialized for you: